quantiacs/documentation/en/source/quick_start/quick_start.md

 ![Equity](newplot.png)

-For an overview of performance evaluation please consult our [User Guide for Algorithm quality](https://quantiacs.com/documentation/en/user_guide/functional_quality.html)
+For more on performance evaluation, see the [User Guide for Algorithm quality](https://quantiacs.com/documentation/en/user_guide/functional_quality.html)

 **4. Submit**